SEO for Sydney Restaurants

 Content Strategy: What Restaurants Should Publish

-- Suburb dining guides — "Best Restaurants in Surry Hills," "Where to Eat in Newtown," "Barangaroo Dining Guide" — these rank for discovery searches and position your venue as the local authority
+- Suburb landing pages — "Best Restaurants in Surry Hills," "Where to Eat in Newtown" — these guides rank for discovery searches and position your restaurant as the authority in your area

 Menu SEO: The Single Biggest Mistake Restaurants Make

-Consider what happens when someone searches "pad thai Newtown" or "truffle pasta Sydney" or "tiramisu near me."
-These are real queries generating thousands of combined monthly searches.
-If your menu exists as indexable HTML text, your restaurant can rank for every single dish you serve.
-If your menu is trapped inside a PDF or baked into an image?
-You are invisible for all of them.
+Think about what happens when someone searches "pad thai Surry Hills" or "mushroom risotto Sydney" or "tiramisu near me."
+These are real searches — thousands of them every month.
+If your menu is HTML text, your restaurant can rank for every dish you serve.
+If your menu is a PDF?
+You're invisible for all of them.

 How to Structure Your Menu for Search